Rosie's Painting Consumer Guide

 - One of the best ways of finding a contractor is through recommendations -- from friends, acquaintances or relatives or a trustworthy referral system.
 You can also get names of painters from a local paint store.

 - Only talk to contractors who are licensed, bonded and insured.
 According to some painting experts, that can easily weed out 60 percent of the painters in the marketplace.
 Too many painters with poor qualifications get into the business temporarily during tough economic times.
 So verify the licensing status of your potential contractors on the Arizona Registrar of Contractors website (roc.az.gov)(roc.az.gov).
-Check them out with the Better Business Bureau as well.

 - Once you have three contractors, ask them to come up with the parameters of your job beforehand.
 Have all of them bid the job in the same way.
 Get recommendations from them on what paint to use and what colors.
 You don't want one using top quality paint and one using inferior paint.